 The omeprazole component of Yosprala is indicated for decreasing the risk of developing aspirin-associated gastric ulcers in patients at risk for developing aspirin-associated gastric ulcers due to age (≥ 55) or documented history of gastric ulcers.

 - Yosprala contains a delayed-release formulation of aspirin and it is not for use as the initial dose of aspirin therapy during onset of acute coronary syndrome, acute myocardial infarction or before percutaneous coronary intervention (PCI), for which immediate-release aspirin therapy is appropriate.

 - Yosprala has not been shown to reduce the risk of gastrointestinal bleeding due to aspirin.

-- Yosprala is not interchangeable with the individual components of aspirin and omeprazole.
+- Do not substitute Yosprala with the single-ingredient products of aspirin and omeprazole.

 - Take one tablet daily.

 - Yosprala is available in combinations that contain 81 mg or 325 mg of aspirin.
 Generally 81 mg of aspirin has been accepted as an effective dose for secondary cardiovascular prevention.
 Providers should consider the need for 325 mg and refer to current clinical practice guidelines.